guenchi/loko/CONTRIBUTING.md

-# The big plead to contribute to Loko Scheme

-~~Ask not what Loko Scheme can do for you.
-Ask what YOU can do for Loko Scheme!~~

-Actually, ask what Loko Scheme can do for YOU and figure out how to make it do that!
-Then contribute code that makes Loko work for YOU.

-My hope is that Loko will be run as an open community project.
-Think something like the Linux kernel project.
-Not just one person holds the copyright on Linux; thousands do.

-You can ask yourself "would the Linus Torvalds of the 1990s accept this change?"
-If in doubt, just ask.
-But in general you can start hacking and make your mark on Loko.

-Let us make Loko into the native homeworld of Scheme!

-  -- Göran Weinholt  Sat, 07 Sep 2019 11:48:44 +0200

-## What is asked of you
+## Opening issues

+No special guidelines out of the ordinary.
+Nobody will bite you.

+## Submitting code

+Before working on something large, please reach out and discuss it first.

-There is no need to assign your copyright when you contribute to the project.
-But the code you contribute is assumed to be contributed under the same license as the project is already using, as is customary for open source and free software projects.
-Other GPL-compatible license are also OK, of course.
+You retain ownership of the code you contribute.
+The code you contribute is assumed to be contributed under the same license as the project is already using, as is customary for open source and free software projects.
+Other GPL-compatible licenses are also okay.

 When you contribute code, use `git commit --signoff` or add the `Signed-off-by:` line yourself.
 This has the same meaning as in the